Witness the views of the Annapurna, Nilgiri, and Dhaulagiri ranges

 Accommodation: Teahouse

-• Day 04: Trek from Dharapani to Chame
+Day 04: Trek from Dharapani to Chame

 You will be trekking through the woods today, following a dirt-laden path that will take you to the village of Timang.
 From here, the views of the Annapurna and the Manaslu ranges are quite mesmerizing.
 Further from Timang lies the settlement of Thanchowk, connected via a relatively flat trekking trail.
 You can also see many chortens with prayer flags along the cobbled streets.
 From Thanchowk, you will then trek ahead towards Chame.
-Overnight stay at the guesthouse at Chame.
+Overnight stay at the guesthouse in Chame.

 Altitude: 2670 m